 Information for New Library Users

-The J. Paul Leonard Library is located on the Ground through Fourth floors of the Library Building.
+The J. Paul Leonard Library is located on the Ground through 4th Floors of the Library Building.
 In general, the lower floors are busier and noisier and more appropriate for groups, while the upper floors are quieter and better suited for individuals looking for a more peaceful study environment.
-The fifth and sixth floors are occupied by the Sutro Library.
+The 5th and 6th Floors house the Sutro Library, part of the California State Library.

-See the Library Hours for the details on which parts of the Library are open when.
+See the Library Hours for the details on which parts of the Library are open when, including holiday exceptions.
 But if you're a current student, faculty of staff member interested in evening and weekend hours, note that during the regular Fall and Spring semesters there is generally study space and computers available 24 hours a day / 7 days a week.
 But there are exceptions!
-Be to check the Library hours before coming out to the Library.
+Be sure to check the Library Hours before coming out to the Library.

 Your Library Card

-Your OneCard/SF State ID is your library card.
+Your OneCard / SF State ID is your library card.
 Use your ID to check out books and to pay for printing and making copies.
-You should also set up a Library PIN so that you can renew books, check on requested items, and access electronic resources from off campus.
+You should also set up a Library PIN so that you can renew books, check on requested items, and borrow books from other libraries through Link+.